Causal Multi-fidelity Surrogate Forward and Inverse Models for ICF Implosions: Multi-fidelity forward surrogate

 \Cref{fig:LF_error} displays the worst-case test-set radius and velocity profiles integrated from LF controller coefficient predictions in the $L_\infty$ norm, which occur late-time for both samples.
 The maximum error for the worst-case radius is approximately $50\,[\mu m]$ and occurs at $t\approx 9.3\, [ns]$, while the worst-case velocity error is approximately $0.22\,[mm/ns]$, or $220\,[\mu m/ns]$, at $t\approx 8\,[ns]$.
 Both cases correspond to under-sampled tails of the training distribution, where the peak temperature drives have very large peaks at over $350\,[eV]$.
 This causes near immediate deceleration and transition into the outgoing phase, which can be seen via the velocity plot at $t\approx 8\,[ns]$.
-Such sharp transitions are difficult to capture by the surrogate when only a few such samples are seen in training.
-Overall, the LF surrogate is quite accurate as seen by the test error distributions.
+These transitions are difficult for the surrogate to capture when only a few such cases appear in training. \revone{Moreover, LSTMs are known to smooth sharp, near-discontinuous transitions \cite[Ch.~10]{goodfellow2016deep}; the appended MLP helps preserve these features, as described in \Cref{app:LF}.} Overall, the LF surrogate is quite accurate as seen by the test error distributions.
 They do exhibit right-skewed tails; however, this is expected for a network that was not optimized for rarer cases.
 The bulk of the distribution however is excellent with median errors of $2\,[\mu m]$ and $0.04\%$ for the radius and $15\,[\mu m/ns]$ and $0.6\%$ for velocity in $L_\infty$ and relative $L_1$ metrics, respectively.
 Moreover, the distribution of the test residuals (flattened over samples and time) is roughly Gaussian with mean $-2\times10^{-5}$ and standard deviation $5.6\times10^{-3}$, indicating little to no predictive bias.
 Additionally, the sample autocorrelation function (ACF) for the residuals (averaged over samples) lies within the $95\%$ confidence interval for Gaussian white noise for all lags, providing evidence that (average) prediction errors are uncorrelated in time.
 Moreover, the variance-weighted coefficient of determination $R^2$ over the test set is $0.999$ and $0.99$ for the radius and velocity, respectively.
 Such accuracy is quite sufficient for training the (simpler) HF surrogate with limited data.

 \Cref{fig:HF_error} displays the worst-case test-set radius and velocity profiles integrated from HF controller coefficient predictions in the $L_\infty$ norm, which occur at the end of the implosion phase for both samples.
 The maximum error is just under $70\,[\mu m]$ for radius and is approximately $0.31\,[mm/ns]$, or $310\,[\mu m/ns]$, for velocity, both occurring during the very sharp deceleration periods.
 While not as accurate as the LF surrogate, the HF surrogate performs remarkably well given the size of its training set.
 The test error distributions are provided in $L_\infty$ (middle) and relative $L_1$ (right) metrics.
 The median errors are $13\,[\mu m]$ and $0.1\%$ for the radius and $73\,[\mu m/ns]$ and $2.7\%$ for velocity in $L_\infty$ and relative $L_1$ metrics, respectively.
 Lastly, the variance-weighted $R^2$ coefficients over the test set are $0.997$ and $0.96$ for the radius and velocity, respectively.
 Previous statements regarding the distribution and average sample ACF of the LF residuals also hold for the HF residuals, with the only difference being the mean and standard deviation in the HF case are approximately one order of magnitude larger than in the LF case.